Glossary of Accounting Terms for School Boards

 • Debtors

-People or organisations that have provided goods or services to the school and have not yet paid (i.e they owe the school money).
+People or organisations that have received goods or services to the school and have not yet paid (i.e they owe the school money).

 • Deficit